konveyor/konveyor.github.io/content/blog/2025/kai-release-announcement/index.md

 - **Agentic AI for intelligent responses**:
   Delivers more meaningful, sanitized suggestions, validating Maven compilations and dependency resolutions.

-- **Effort estimation for dependencies**:
-  Assesses dependency updates with low, medium, or high effort levels to help plan and prioritize.

 Kai can assist you with migrating from legacy Java, upgrading to Spring Boot 3, or prepping for a cloud native deployment.
 You can also [build custom rulesets](https://github.com/konveyor/analyzer-lsp/blob/main/docs/rules.md) when needed.

 ## Try it out!